 Contact lenses are great for athletes and being active in general (apart from swimming).

 You can wear any sunglasses or safety glasses with your contacts, without having to get a special prescription pair.

 Contact lens wearers must commit to proper lens care, cleaning, storage and replacement.
 Failing to follow the prescribed replacement schedule and hygiene instructions puts you at risk of serious infection.

 Does vision insurance cover contacts?

-It depends on the provider, but most vision plans cover at least part of the cost of contact lenses and some cover all of it.
+It depends on the plan, but most vision insurance plans cover at least part of the cost of contact lenses, and some cover all of it.
 Our eye doctors accept most vision insurance plans including many union health & welfare funds.
-We're happy to do to a free coverage check if you call or stop by with your insurance card.
+We're happy to do a free coverage check if you call or stop by with your insurance card.

 Contact lenses, whether prescription or cosmetic, are considered medical devices by the FDA.
 While generally a safe and convenient way to correct vision, contact lens use is never completely risk-free.
 Always follow your eye doctor’s instructions to minimize your chances of an eye infection, scratched cornea, or other issues.

 Ordering (or reordering) contact lenses through your eye care provider is the best way to protect your eye health and avoid risks associated with other online retailers.

 Buy contacts online through Wisconsin Vision and save time and money with EyeSubscribe automated delivery:

 Risks of buying contacts from other online retailers: